-Access between major developments and transit services provide options for people who cannot or prefer not to drive, expand economic opportunities by better connecting people and jobs, and can help reduce congestion.
-If a transit service is available nearby, but walking or bicycling between the development site and the nearest station is a challenge, the applicable local government(s) is encouraged to make the connection a funding priority for future walking and bicycling infrastructure improvements.
+Access between major developments and walking/bicycling facilities provide options for people who cannot or prefer not to drive, expand economic opportunities by better connecting people and jobs, and can help reduce traffic congestion.
+If connectivity with a regionally significant path or trail is available nearby, but walking or bicycling between the development site and those facilities is a challenge, the applicable local government(s) is encouraged to make the route a funding priority for future walking and bicycling infrastructure improvements.

-NOT APPLICABLE (neares st bus, shuttle or circulator stop more than one mile away) SERVICE WITHIN ONE M ILE (provide additional information below) Operator(s) Click here to enter name of operator(s).
-Bus Route(s) Click here to enter bus route number(s).
-Distance ☐ Within or adjacent to the development site (0.10 mile or less) ☐ 0.10 to 0.50 mile 0.50 to 1.00 mile Walking Access Sidewalks and crosswalks provide sufficient connectivity Sidewalk and crosswalk network is incomplete Not applicable (accessing the site by walking is not consistent with the type of development proposed) Click here to provide comments.
-Bicycling Access Dedicated paths, lanes or cycle tracks provide sufficient connectivity Low volume and/or low speed streets provide sufficient connectivity Route uses high volume and/or high speed streets Not applicable (accessing the site by bicycling is not consistent with the type of development proposed)
+NOT APPLICABLE (nearest path or trail more than one mile away)

+YES (provide additional information below)

+Name of facility Click here to provide name of facility.
+Distance Within or adjacent to development site (0.10 mile or less) 0.15 to 0.50 mile 0.50 to 1.00 mile Walking Access Sidewalks and crosswalks provide connectivity Sidewalk and crosswalk network is incomplete Not applicable (accessing the site by walking is not consistent with the type of development proposed) Bicycling Access Dedicated lanes or cycle tracks provide connectivity Low volume and/or low speed streets provide connectivity